ACP contest overview & rules

 2A.
 Two-year School, Reporter of the Year

-Number of Entries: One entry per ACP-member newspaper, magazine or online site.
+Number of Entries: One entry per ACP-member media outlet serving a two-year campus.

 2B.
 Four-year School, Reporter of the Year

-Number of Entries: One entry per ACP-member newspaper, magazine or online site.
+Number of Entries: One entry per ACP-member media outlet serving a four-year campus.

 3. Multimedia Story of the Year